rcifw/rcifw.github.io/docs/getting-started/connect-to-login-nodes.md

 chmod -R 600 ~/.ssh
 ```

-If you have any questions or problems, please contact us!
+If you have any questions or problems, please [see our support options](../getting-started/training-and-support.md)!